THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

-- The next step is to scoop 3 tablespoons of dough and roll into a ball.
-Place on prepared cookie sheets and flatten ball slightly with the palm of the hand.
+- The next step is to scoop three tablespoons of dough and roll into a ball.
+Place on prepared cookie sheets and flatten the ball slightly with your palm.
 Repeat until dough is gone.
 Finally, bake the cookies for about 10 minutes and then cool for 5 minutes before transferring to a wire rack to cool completely.

 - Spread frosting onto the sugar cookies and add any desired sprinkles.

 - I like to scoop the cookie dough using my 3-tablespoon scoop.
 Using the scoop makes the sugar cookies uniform in size.
 Plus, it helps ensure that you get 24 cookies from this recipe!

 - This recipe makes 24 huge cookies.
 You can halve the recipe if that suits your needs better.

 - mixing bowls

 - stand mixer